North Sydney Olympic Pool: History

 Following the completion of the Sydney Harbour Bridge, the land previously occupied by the Dorman Long workshops was returned to government ownership, and applications for tenders to redevelop the site were opened.
-While at first strongly opposed to any plans involving an amusement park, in 1934 the state government and North Sydney Council decided an amusement park and municipal pool would economically benefit the area, and stimulate traffic over the Harbour Bridge.
+At the same time, the owners of Luna Park Glenelg were considering relocating to Sydney, and took interest in the harbourfront site.

+The idea of an amusement park at the foot of the Harbour Bridge initially drew major criticism from North Sydney Council and local residents.
+However, traffic over the bridge at the time was below expectations, with the state government deciding that attracting people to North Sydney for leisure would be beneficial.
+In 1934, plans to build Luna Park were approved, with the land directly to the south of the park to be used for a municipal pool.

 Designed by architects Rudder & Grout in the Inter-War Free Classical style with art deco-style decorations, North Sydney Olympic Pool opened on 4 April 1936.
 The pool hosted the swimming and diving events for the 1938 Empire Games.

 Eighty-six world records have been set at the pool by such swimming greats as Jon and Ilsa Konrads, Lorraine Crapp, Frank O'Neill, Judy Joy Davies, John Devitt, Shane Gould and Michelle Ford.
 In 1960, at the Australian National Swimming Championships and Olympic Trials, six world records were set in the single meet.

+The 25 metre pool, which was demolished in 2021.

 Heating was added in 2000 and a 25-metre (82 ft) indoor pool was built in 2001 atop the grandstands.

-2021 Renovation
+Renovation

-By the early 21st century, the pool's condition had deteriorated.
+By the early 21st century, the condition of the facility had deteriorated.
 Plans were announced in 2019 to rebuild most of the complex.
-The 50-metre pool, grandstands, and 25 metre pool were to be demolished and rebuilt.
-Further additions included new food venues and a new gym, as well as modern changerooms and facilities.
+The 50 metre pool, grandstands, and 25 metre pool were to be demolished and rebuilt.
+Further additions included new food venues and a new gym, as well as modern change rooms and facilities.